fullcode100/java-toolkit/test-harness-tools/src/main/doc/index.md

 To use a variable mapping, you need to do as follows:
 1. Insert a place holder in the test resource.
-As of 2022/03/14, a variable may only be used to defines a whole json string or integer attribute value.
+As of 2022/03/14, a variable may only be used to define a whole json string or integer attribute value.

 The placeholder is written as such:
 ``#{key}``